BigSoftVideo/DOTE/tips.md

 - You are using a slow hard disk or remote file storage for the software and your data.
 - _DOTE_ is calculating the [visual waveform](projects.md#new-project) incrementally from the audio track after import.
 - _DOTE_ is reparsing the whole transcript every time you make a small edit of the transcript.
+- _DOTE_ is reparsing the whole transcript every time the [Export to RTF](export.md) preview updates when you change a setting.
 - _DOTE_ is rebuilding the history of the transcript every time you peek at a [Checkpoint or Autosave](versioncontrol.md).
 - _DOTE_ is reading and writing large media files when [opening a transcript](projects.md) (with video) or [exporting and importing Projects](import.md) (with media).